segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 The `.load` method in analytics.js (the second line of the snippet) can also be modified to take a second argument.
 If you pass an object with an `integrations` dictionary (matching the format [above](#selecting-destinations)), then we only load the integrations in that dictionary that are marked as enabled with the boolean value `true`.

-**IMPORTANT:** In order to leverage this feature, make sure that you have a snippet version 4.1.0 or higher.
+**IMPORTANT:** In order to use this feature, make sure that you have a snippet version 4.1.0 or higher.
 You can get the latest version of the snippet [here](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-1-copy-the-snippet)

 An example: